-- Always choose an MSL role suited to your background so that your expertise is directly transferrable.
+When applying you can also increase your chances of standing out by tailoring your CV to meet the requirements of the job description.
+Highlighting your relevant skills and expertise shows you really understand the requirements of the role.
+Always choose an MSL role suited to your background so that your expertise is directly transferable.
 If you have a PhD in oncology, apply for oncology MSL jobs to give yourself the best chance.

-- When interviewing, ensure you have a detailed knowledge of the MSL role, so that you can highlight confidently how your skillset matches up.
+When interviewing, ensure you have a detailed knowledge of the MSL role, so that you can confidently show how your skillset matches up.
 Demonstrating a sound knowledge of the role may help to counteract a lack of experience.

-What are the different directions you can take?
+What are the different career paths you can take?

 Here are some examples of the directions you can take as an MSL:

-Candidate A: Has a PhD in oncology and is an expert in leukaemia having worked in clinical research for a number of years.
+Example A: Has a PhD in oncology and is an expert in leukemia having worked in clinical research for a number of years.
 As a strong communicator with a passion for their therapy area, this career was a natural choice because of the scientific cross-over with their academic background.
-The candidate hopes to assume an MSL manager position later in their career, as they would like the chance to be responsible for a small group of MSLs, ensuring that they are adequately trained in their therapy area and communicate the company’s medical strategy correctly during meetings and presentations.
+The individual hopes to assume an MSL manager position later in their career, as they would like the chance to be responsible for a small group of MSLs, ensuring that they are adequately trained in their therapy area and communicate the company’s medical strategy correctly during meetings and presentations.

-Candidate B: Worked for a few years as an MSL within cardiology but is looking to move into a position that requires less travelling.
-With solid advisory experience and expertise behind them, this candidate is seeking to move into a medical advisor job.
+Example B: Worked for a few years as a medical science liaison within cardiology but is looking to move into a position that requires less travelling.
+With solid advisory experience and expertise behind them, this MSL is seeking to move into a medical advisor job.
 This is an office-based position involved in implementing the company’s medical strategy, assisting with the creation of medical marketing plans and working closely with the commercial team.